What causes fear of flying?

 People with flying anxiety often experience:

-- Selective attention: Focusing only on cues that reinforce fear (e.g. strange noises, turbulence).
+• Selective attention: Focusing intently on things that reinforce fear (e.g. strange noises, turbulence).

 The good news is that Cognitive behavioural therapy (CBT) is a proven approach for treating flying phobia, and it works to challenge and reframe these thoughts.